Costa Favolosa - Cruise Ship, Italy

 The vessel's Samsara Spa is claimed to be one of the largest wellness centres built on a passenger ship.
 Spa services include Ayurvedic treatments, body massages using essential oils and a sauna room.

-Favolosa's recreation facility, which is fitted with a sliding glass roof and a big film screen, is built over two decks.
+Favolosa's recreation facility is built over two decks, and fitted with a sliding glass roof and a big film screen.
 The vessel also has an elevated whirlpool tubs in the aft pool area.